We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 3. Clover: Best for High Quality and Durable Hardware

-Clover is best for restaurants wanting hardware that can withstand busy and sometimes messy environment, because of its durable and high-quality terminals that are as responsive, as they are nice to look at.
+Clover is best for restaurants that want hardware that can withstand busy and sometimes messy environments, because of its durable and high-quality terminals that are as responsive as they are nice to look at.

 Pros